7 things every talent retention strategy should have in summary:

 Everyone now expects a level of flexible, remote or hybrid working – especially if the job supports it – to fit work around the demands of our personal lives, instead of adhering to rigid and inflexible working practices.
 And, as mentioned earlier, a key part of workplace satisfaction is a healthy work-life balance.
 It makes sense then, that HR professionals investigate how a healthy work-life balance can be promoted across an organisation.

-Some initiatives you could investigate to support a healthy work-life balance include encouraging staff to take time off when needed, evaluating the feasibility of flexible working arrangements, and supporting an organisational culture that values personal wellbeing.
+Some initiatives you could investigate to support a healthy work-life balance include encouraging staff to take time off when needed, evaluating the feasibility of flexible working arrangements, and supporting an company culture that values personal wellbeing.

 2. Ensuring your jobs align with an employee’s own skills and interests…